Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 980, in theory, should be a little bit faster than the Radeon RX 470 in general. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 980 should be a little bit faster than the Radeon RX 470 in general. (explain)

-Pixel RateThe GeForce GTX 980 should be much (more or less 143%) faster with regards to FSAA than the Radeon RX 470, and capable of handling higher resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce GTX 980 will be quite a bit (more or less 143%) faster with regards to full screen anti-aliasing than the Radeon RX 470, and also will be able to handle higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison